BIO

 Born and raised in Guilin, China, Jing Huang is a ceramic artist currently living and working in Charlotte, North Carolina.
 She received degrees from Jingdezhen Ceramic Institute in China (BA, Ceramic Art, 2012), Sheridan College in Canada (Diploma, Crafts and Design - Ceramics, 2015), and Alfred University in the US (MFA, Ceramic Art, 2020).

-Jing has lectured, curated exhibitions, conducted workshops and exhibited extensively throughout the US, Canada, China and the UK.
-The National Council on Education for the Ceramic Arts (NCECA), and Ceramics Monthly Magazine featured Jing as an Emerging Artist in 2023.
-Jing’s work is included in private and public collections including the permanent collections of the Victoria & Albert Museum, Alfred Ceramic Art Museum, Durham University Oriental Museum, and Manchester Metropolitan University Special Collections Museum.
+Jing has exhibited extensively and has received many awards and honors.
+The National Council on Education for the Ceramic Arts (NCECA) and Ceramics Monthly Magazine featured Jing as an Emerging Artist in 2023.
+She was the recipient of the Liu Shiming Artist Grant, the Silver Award at the Taiwan Ceramics Biennale, and the Second Prize at the Shiwan Cup Competition in 2024.
+Her work is in the permanent collections of the Victoria & Albert Museum, Yingge Ceramics Museum, Alfred Ceramic Art Museum, Eton College, Durham University Oriental Museum, Guangdong Shiwan Ceramics Museum, and Manchester Metropolitan University Special Collections Museum.

 Artist Statement